mongodb/docs/source/includes/note-add-capacity-using-multiple-stores.rst

 .. note::
-   Use multiple snapshot stores when you must add capacity or when you must meet data localization or other regulatory requirements.
+   You may have issues that require you to use more than one snapshot store like needing more capacity, localizing data, or meeting privacy regulations.
 To learn how to assign snapshot stores to different data centers, see :doc:`/tutorial/assign-snapshot-stores-to-data-center`.